d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 ## Steps of the statistical investigation process

-We will work through a six step process to complete a hypothesis test for a single proportion.
+We will work through a six-step process to complete a hypothesis test for a single proportion.

 * **Ask a research question** that can be addressed by collecting data.
 What are the researchers trying to show.

 * **Design a study and collect data**.
 This step involves selecting the people or objects to be studied and how to gather relevant data on them.

-* **Summarize and Visualize the data**.
+* **Summarize and visualize the data**.
 Calculate summary statistics and create graphical plots that best represent the research question.

 * **Use statistical analysis methods to draw inferences from the data**.
 Choose an analysis technique appropriate for the data and identify the p-value.
 In this study, we will focus on using randomization.